-Checkout the European Rock & Metal Festival Calendar for other festivals and dates.
+Checkout the List of European Metal Festivals for other festivals and dates.

 Bloodstock Attendance Capacity

-The daily capacity at Bloodstock is 15,000.
+The daily capacity at Bloodstock is usually around 15,000 but has been known to reach 18,000.
 As it isn’t a huge festival, there is much more of a community feel to it and it’s also less tiring than being at some of the bigger festivals as you don’t have to walk so far between the stages and to the campsite.

 There are 3 types of Bloodstock tickets that can be purchased.